Apply Now arrow

 So, what’s the catch?

 There is none… but you’re going to need a good credit score and a profitable history if you hope to get approval.
-On top of that, you may face a minimum loan requirement; it is often $25,000.
-So, if you just want to finance a $10,000 piece of equipment, you may have to find another option.
+On top of that, you may face a minimum loan requirement, typically of around $25,000.
+So if you just want to finance a $10,000 piece of equipment, you may have to find another option.

-But, for small business owners with a long track record and a list of business needs, term loans are tough to beat.
+But, for small business owners with a long track record and a list of business needs, term loans are a solid option.

-And here’s another difference between term loans and equipment loans: while term loans can be secured or unsecured, with an equipment loan, lenders typically require the new equipment to be used as collateral for the loan.
+And here’s another difference between term loans and business equipment loans: while term loans can be secured or unsecured, with a business equipment loan, lenders typically require the new equipment to be used as collateral for the loan.

 Obviously, you’d prefer to not have to put down any collateral, but the ability to use the equipment itself as collateral prevents you from having to tie-up other assets to make equipment purchases.

-The term of an equipment loan is typically equal to the expected useful life of the equipment.
+The term of a business equipment loan is typically equal to the expected useful life of the equipment.
 This can feel restrictive at first glance, but it also means you won’t be paying off a loan for a piece of equipment that has been on the scrap-heap for several years.

-Overall, an equipment loan may make sense for your business if you have:
+Overall, a business equipment loan may make sense for your business if you have:

 • A startup without much of a track record